Adele Muzzarelli: Career

 In 1830, Muzzarelli debuted at the Brno Theater as Zerlina in Don Giovanni.
 She stayed in Brno until 1832, where she played roles like Rosina in The Barber of Seville, the title role in Semiramide by Rossini and Isolde in Der Vampyr (Lindpaintner).

 In 1832, she accepted an engagement at the German Opera House in Budapest, but then lost her voice.
 After taking a break for some time, she performed soubrette roles first at the Carltheater Vienna, then at the Königstädtisches Theater Berlin.

 In 1838, Muzzarelli married a comedian Friedrich Beckmann whom she met at the Königstädtisches Theater in Berlin.
 In 1845, Muzzarelli-Beckmann retired from the stage and followed her husband to Vienna.
 After her husband's death in 1866 she left Vienna and lived mostly in France.

-Muzzarelli-Beckmann founded Friedrich Beckmann Foundation aimed to provide aid to German actors and actresses in financial difficulties.
+Muzzarelli-Beckmann founded the Friedrich Beckmann Foundation, aimed to provide aid to German actors and actresses in financial difficulties.

 Adele Muzzarelli-Beckman died on 3 November 1885 in Batignolles, France.